NeuralNetworkVerification/Marabou/ArtifactReadme.txt

         python3 memtime_wrapper.py ./planet.elf 8388608 3600 ./summary benchmarks/ACAS/property1/1_1.rlv

      where 3600 represents a timeout value (in this case, 3600 seconds = 1 hour), and "summary" is a file summarizing the solver's results.
-     The solver will also craete an out.log file with its raw output.
+The solver will also create a more detaield "out.log" file with its raw output.
 To change the input network+property pair, change the path passed to the tool.

      Similarly, for the other two sets of benchmarks run, e.g.: